 - Review the AAMC Careers in Medicine website, including the self-assessment tools.
 You'll need your AAMC username and password to access the site.
 This is the same login you used for the AMCAS application and the MCAT.
 If you have trouble accessing the site, contact Denise Brennan.

 - Attend sessions in the Career Seminar Series.
-These are 1-hour lunch seminars that introduce students to the medical disciplines.
+These are 1-hour seminars that introduce students to the medical disciplines.
 You'll hear talks and participate in Q&A with department chairs, faculty, community physicians, and resident physicians.
+These sessions are videotaped for you to reference in the future

 - Arrange a mentoring or shadowing experience with clinical faculty.
 Get list of contact for shadowing or mentoring opportunities.